-School Goal: Over the period o community through service. f the contract, students at New Discoveries Montessori Academy (NDMA) will demonstrate a co ommitment to their Performance Ratings Measure 1.1 - 10 Points: From FY21 to FY24, the aggregate percentage of students who meet the school's community service requirements annually will be at least 60.0%.
+School Goal: Over the period of the contract, students at New Discoveries Montessori Academy (NDMA) will demonstrate a commitment to their community through service.

+Performance Ratings Measure 1.1 - 10 Points: From FY21 to FY24, the aggregate percentage of students who meet the school's community service requirements annually will be at least 60.0%.
 The annual requirement is at least 15 hours of community service.
 Result: Exceeds Target (x 1.5) The aggregate percentage is at least 80.0%.
 Meets Target (x1.0) The aggregate percentage is at least 60.0%.
 Approaches Target (x0.5) The aggregate percentage is at least 50.0%.
 470/807 58.2% Does Not Meet Target (x0.0) The school did not meet the criteria for any of the ratings above.

-Indicator 2: English Language Learners
+Indicator 2: English Language Learners The school does not have points apportioned